 “Every teenager should give it a try.
 You get money right away for each round you loop and get to work outside whenever you want at some of the nicest golf courses in Louisville.
 There are so many opportunities you have by participating and I hope more people continue to get involved with it.” ~ Grant Petry, the caddie who logged the most rounds in Kentucky in 2019.

 Youth ages 14-18 in Kentucky are eligible for a summer with Youth Caddies of Kentucky!
-Earn great money, work outside in a beautiful environment, make your own schedule and network with new people.
+Earn great money, work outside in a beautiful environment, make your own schedule and network with new people starting on June 1.

 (Please refrain from contacting the host facilities with questions pertaining to the caddie program)